 - Data Streaming API

 - Access your app’s event stream, helping you gather information about user interactions with your notifications and app.
-With Real-Time Data Streaming, you have access to the data that will help you maximize the effectiveness of your communications.
+With Real-Time Data StreamingA service that delivers engagement events in real time via the Data Streaming API or an Airship partner integration. , you have access to the data that will help you maximize the effectiveness of your communications.

 Airship’s SDK and Airship API are fundamental to the platform, as they are the mechanisms for registering channelsAn instance representing an entity addressable via the Airship service, e.g., an iOS device, email address, SMS number or web browser.
 The channel instance or channel object contains all relevant information about a channel, including metadata used for targeting, opt-in status, device-specific information, and, importantly, a unique identifier for the channel, the channel ID. .
 Channel registration is a basic requirement for sending notifications; you cannot send notifications to a channel that is not registered or in the process of becoming registered.